FamilySearch/fs-php-lite/README.md

   'redirectUri' => 'https://example.com/fs-redirect',

   // Tell it to automatically save and load the access token from $_SESSION.
-  // Should the be the behavior by default?
-  'sessions' => true,
-  'sessionVariable' => 'FS_ACCESS_TOKEN',
+  'sessions' => true, // This defaults to true 'sessionVariable' => 'FS_ACCESS_TOKEN',

   // Necessary for when the developer wants to store the accessToken somewhere